 One of the world’s best budget liveaboards, the MV Ari Queen will show you the best dive sites in the Maldives at a budget-friendly price.

 Well-equipped in terms of scuba diving facilities, the MV Ari Queen promises that all guests will have the best possible experience.
 Two dive pros are ready to accompany divers on all dives, and the spacious dive deck has room for everyone’s equipment.
 On a typical itinerary, you’ll enjoy one dive on the first day along with three dives on each full day and one dive on the last day of the trip.
 This means you’ll dive a total of 17 times.
-Occasionally, this budget-friendly liveaboard offers rare two-week itineraries.
+Occasionally, this budget-friendly liveaboard offers two-week itineraries.

 Topside, the steel-hulled yacht provides 24 guests with 12 ensuite cabins.
 There’s also a lounge with a TV, and the sundeck hosts an open-air bar for enjoying the sunny views while sipping on your post-dive cocktail.
 15 crew members will ensure your every need is catered to.